fncbook/fnc/book/ivp/basics.md

 {doc}`demos/basics-sing`
 ```

-As demonstrated in {doc}`demos/basics-sing`, there are simple IVPs that do not have solutions at all possible times.
+As demonstrated in {prf:ref}`demos-basics-sing`, there are simple IVPs that do not have solutions at all possible times.
 Furthermore, we can easily find an IVP that has more than one solution.

 ````{prf:example}
   The functions $u(t)=u^2$ and $u(t)\equiv 0$ both satisfy the differential equation $u'=2\sqrt{u}$ and the initial condition $u(0)=0$.
 Thus the corresponding IVP has more than one solution.